FilipaGo/payup-app-prototype/README.md

 * Fill in the information asked by the bot to create a group to share expenses with Ana Sousa and Catarina Maia;
 * Go back to the home screen.

 I used Principle to emulate the micro-interactions in a more organic way and explore how motion could be implemented.
-This helped me grasp the app's flow and functionality on a deeper level.
+This helped me grasp the app's flow, functionality and behaviour on a deeper level.

 Given time constraints, I wasn't able to prototype all the screens with Principle, namely the power user's flow.
 But you can check the walkthrough mode!